Your Essential Colosseum FAQs Guide

 There are several kinds of guided tours that are offered, such as:

 Take a guided tour of the Colosseum, which includes entry to the dungeons and gladiator arena.
-Take advantage of exclusive access to the subterranean region that is limited.
+This tour also includes exclusive access to the limited subterranean region.

 Discover the functions of this magnificent structure by exploring the Gladiator’s Arena and the Colosseum’s basements.
-After touring the rest of the monument, proceed in the direction of Palatine Hill.
+After touring the rest of the monument, proceed toward Palatine Hill.
 Later, make your way to the Roman Forum by going downhill.

 This ticket is non-refundable.